B1. Number Sense

 To prepare students for group sharing and discussion, distribute a large sheet of paper and an enlarged floor plan to the teams.
 Ask them to glue the map to the middle of the large sheet and to record their calculations on the sheet.
 Remind them that they must be prepared to explain their estimation strategies and to justify their choices with clear and convincing mathematical arguments.

 Select the teams who will present.
-Choose based on the differences in estimation and calculation strategies (for example, 2 teams with a similar estimation but one who used symmetry and one who used an array).
+Choose based on the differences in estimation and calculation strategies (for example, two teams with a similar estimation but one who used symmetry and one who used an array).
 It may also be useful to include a team whose strategy did not lead to the expected results provided the focus of the discussion is on a constructive analysis of why that strategy was less effective given the scenario.

 Consolidation of Learning